Rangers vs. Angels Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (11-4) to the mound for his 22nd start this season.
+- The Rangers will hand the ball to Jordan Montgomery (7-10) for his 24th start of the season.

 - He's looking to extend his three-game quality start streak.